rmsrosa/UnitfulAssets.jl/README.md

 A supplemental units package for [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) adding units for all currently active currencies in the world, along with tools to perform conversions based on exchange market rates.

+**This package is not registered and is current under development.**

 Currency dimensions are created for each currency, along with its reference unit.